Genome-wide association study

+Methods for correlating variations in DNA sequence between individuals in a population (single nucleotide polymorphisms or SNPs) with a specific disease or a trait.

 In genomics, a genome-wide association study (GWA study, or GWAS), is an observational study of a genome-wide set of genetic variants in different individuals to see if any variant is associated with a trait.
 GWA studies typically focus on associations between single-nucleotide polymorphisms (SNPs) and traits like major human diseases, but can equally be applied to any other genetic variants and any other organisms.

 An illustration of a Manhattan plot depicting several strongly associated risk loci.
 Each dot represents a SNP, with the X-axis showing genomic location and Y-axis showing association level.
 This example is taken from a GWA study investigating kidney stone disease, so the peaks indicate genetic variants that are found more often in individuals with kidney stones.

 When applied to human data, GWA studies compare the DNA of participants having varying phenotypes for a particular trait or disease.
 These participants may be people with a disease (cases) and similar people without the disease (controls), or they may be people with different phenotypes for a particular trait, for example blood pressure.
 This approach is known as phenotype-first, in which the participants are classified first by their clinical manifestation(s), as opposed to genotype-first.
 Each person gives a sample of DNA, from which millions of genetic variants are read using SNP arrays.
 If there is significant statistical evidence that one type of the variant (one allele) is more frequent in people with the disease, the variant is said to be associated with the disease.
 The associated SNPs are then considered to mark a region of the human genome that may influence the risk of disease.

 GWA studies investigate the entire genome, in contrast to methods that specifically test a small number of pre-specified genetic regions.
 Hence, GWAS is a non-candidate-driven approach, in contrast to gene-specific candidate-driven studies.
 GWA studies identify SNPs and other variants in DNA associated with a disease, but they cannot on their own specify which genes are causal.

 The first successful GWAS published in 2002 studied myocardial infarction.
 This study design was then implemented in the landmark GWA 2005 study investigating patients with age-related macular degeneration, and found two SNPs with significantly altered allele frequency compared to healthy controls.
 As of 2017, over 3,000 human GWA studies have examined over 1,800 diseases and traits, and thousands of SNP associations have been found.
 Except in the case of rare genetic diseases, these associations are very weak, but while each individual association may not explain much of the risk, they provide insight into critical genes and pathways and can be important when considered in aggregate.